Twilight Photo Tour

 Experience the magic of "off" season in Southcentral Alaska.
 This winter photo tour features enchanting autumn and winter scenes along Turnagain Arm, Cook Inlet and Chugach State Park from sunset to sundown.
 You will travel with a small group to a variety of hidden gems in the area and that are interesting for photographers and sightseers alike.
 Photography coaching is provided by an expert, local guide, along with narrative on natural history and points of interest.
 A flexible itinerary allows for spontaneous stops to photograph wildlife en route.
 On certain dates, there is opportunity to shoot moonrise over white-capped peaks of the Chugach Mountains.
 Check out Anchorage Aurora Quest for another winter photo tour option.

-Twilight Photo Tour will resume Sep 1.
-Meanwhile, come explore summer scenes under the midnight sun with us on the Sunset Photo Safari!
+Twilight Photo Tour will resume Sep 1, 2019.
+Meanwhile, come explore amazing midnight sun scenes with us on the Sunset Photo Safari!

 Duration is 4-hours, with departure 3-hours before sunset.
 Due to the constantly changing sunset times at this latitude, departures are adjusted in 15-minute increments throughout the season.

 Sep 1-7 - 5:45p

 Oct 13-19 - 3:30p